newtheatre/history-project/_content/docs/contributing.md

 1. Fork the project by clicking "Fork" in the top right corner of [newtheatre/history-project](https://github.com/newtheatre/history-project).
 2. Clone the repository locally `git clone https://github.com/<your-username>/history-project`.
 3. Create a new, descriptively named branch to contain your change `git checkout -b my-awesome-change`.
 4. Using your preferred text editor, make your changes.
-See the editing page for more detailed information on this and the text editors we use.
+See the Editors' Guide for more detailed information on this and the text editors we use.

 #### Making edits locally on your computer (graphical methods)